 Protein is important in the early stages to promote wound healing and prevent muscle loss.
 Foods high in protein include meat, poultry, lentils, beans, pulses, milk, cheese, eggs and yoghurt.
 Aim to have a food high in protein at each meal.
-Milk-based products including yoghurt and cheese are often tolerated better than other foods high in protein at this stage.
+Milk-based products including yoghurt and cheese are often better tolerated than other foods high in protein at this stage.
 You may find it helpful to freeze meals in ice cube containers, so meals are prepared quickly and food is not wasted.
-Take fluids between meals and at least 30 minutes before or after meals.

 The meal plan for Stage 2 gives you an idea of the portion sizes that you should eat.
-If you eat or drink slightly too much, you are likely to have pain, discomfort and vomit.
-Wait at least 30 minutes before and after meals for fluids.
+If you eat or drink even slightly too much, you are likely to have pain, discomfort and vomit.
 Remember your new stomach is greatly reduced in size and it won't take much to fill it completely.